-The new 'exec src' input added to the Gate, Selector and Router actors in Isadora v2.0 in an advanced feature that allows you to tune your patch for highest performance.
+The 'exec src' property found on the Gate, Selector and Router actors is an advanced feature which allows you to tune your patch for highest performance.
 This knowledge base article explains how to take advantage of this feature.

 The Gate, Selector and Router allow you to route signals in Isadora.
 Here is the basic description for these three actors